typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 ---
 # Writer

-The `Writer[L, A]` datatype represents a computation that produce a tuple containing a value of type `L` and one of type `A`.
+The `Writer[L, A]` datatype represents a computation that produces a tuple containing a value of type `L` and one of type `A`.
 Usually, the value `L` represents a description of the computation.
 A typical example of an `L` value could be a logging `String` and that's why